nanoframework/nf-interpreter/docs/build-instructions.md

 - settings.json (inside .vscode folder) here you can change the generator that CMage uses to generate the build.
 The default is ```"cmake.generator": "NMake Makefiles"```.
 - cmake-variants.json (at the repository root) here you can add several build flavors.
 You can even add variants to each one.
 Check the documentation extension [here](https://github.com/vector-of-bool/vscode-cmake-tools/blob/develop/docs/build_variants.md).

 To launch the build in VS Code check the status bar at the bottom.
-Select the build flavor and then click the build buttom (or hit F7).
+Select the build flavor and then click the build button (or hit F7).

-# **nano Framework** build deliverables
+# **nanoFramework** build deliverables

-After a sucesfull build you can find the **nano Framework** image files in the *build* directory.
+After a successful build you can find the **nanoFramework** image files in the *build* directory.
 Those are:

+- nanoBooter image:
+  - nanoBooter.bin (raw binary format)
+  - nanoBooter.hex (Intel hex format)
+  - nanoBooter.s19 (Motorola S-record format, equivalent to srec)
+  - nanoBooter.lst (source code listing intermixed with disassembly)
+  - nanoBooter.map (image map)

+- nanoCLR image:
-- nanoFramework.bin (raw binary format)
+  - nanoCLR.bin (raw binary format)
-- nanoFramework.hex (Intel hex format)
+  - nanoCLR.hex (Intel hex format)
-- nanoFramework.s19 (Motorola S-record format, equivalent to srec)
+  - nanoCLR.s19 (Motorola S-record format, equivalent to srec)
-- nanoFramework.lst (source code intermixed with disassembly)
+  - nanoCLR.lst (source code listing intermixed with disassembly)
-- nanoFramework.map (image map)
+  - nanoCLR.map (image map)